lightblue-platform/lightblue-core/associations.md

 ancestor of N.

-Future consideration: Paths starting from different sources can be executed in parallel, depending on the before constraints.
+Future consideration: Paths starting from different sources can be executed in parallel.

 Implementation considerations: Some queries can be converted to $in expressions for bulk retrieval, or retrival can be performed one by one.
+(This is not currently done.)

 ### Rewriting queries: